-Re-entering students are treated as new students for the purposes of tuition, academic program requirements, and graduation standards.
+for the purposes of tuition, academic program requirements, and graduation standards.

 For the calculation of satisfactory academic progress, re-entering students are treated as continuing students and must meet progress requirements.
-Students are allowed to re-enter the institution only one time unless the Academic Dean, Campus Director, or Associate Campus Director/Director of Campus Operations determines that extenuating circumstances exist.
-Return of Title IV Funds Policy
+Students enrolled in certificate, diploma, or Associate's degree programs are allowed to re-enter the institution only one time, and students enrolled in a Bachelor's degree program are allowed to re-enter the institution only two times, unless the Academic Dean, Campus Director, or Associate Campus